 Age UK Leeds (the charity) has three strategic priorities for service delivery: Social Care, Health and Wellbeing and Digital Inclusion.
-We also hope that the Bradbury Building will be a community anchor in the city centre – a welcoming place where events that mainly but not exclusively benefit older people take place.

 As an Age UK branded partner, we also provide ‘flagship’ services which include our free information and advice service and campaigning.
 These services are supported by our Trading company which sells insurance and other products – profits from this company are used to support the work of the charity.

 Age UK Leeds is a Charity and receives funding from a range of sources: grants from Leeds City Council to provide specific services such as Silver Surfers and Advocacy, grants from the NHS to support core services such as Information and Advice, income from our wholly owned companies (selling products and insurance and the Arch Café), and community fundraising, donations and legacies, and grants from trusts and charities that support specific projects.